 The Dude’s own car starts off looking used and eventually ends up on fire, all symbolizing the emotional bruising and battering that the Dude (or at least his Chandler/Marlow fill-in) should be experiencing, but, really, the Dude never changes during the course of the movie, even after losing a close friend.
 His final line of the movie is simply “the Dude abides”, to which cowboy narrator Sam Elliot observes that those should truly be words of comfort for the rest of us.

-In its own weird way, the Dude has symbolized an ideal existence: free of work, worries, and -- most importantly -- negativism.
-Sure, the Dude smokes weed, drinks excessive amounts of alcohol, and engages in casual sex when the opportunity strikes, but his life is not defined by his desires: there are merely a part of him.
-If the movie were to come back to the Dude some 10 years down the line, it is doubtful that his manner of living will have changed at all.
+In its own weird way, the Dude has symbolized an ideal existence: free of work, worries, and — most importantly — negativism.
+Sure, the Dude smokes weed, drinks excessive amounts of alcohol, and engages in casual sex when the opportunity strikes, but his life is not defined by his desires: they are merely a part of him.
+If the movie were to come back to the Dude some ten years down the line, it is doubtful that his manner of living will have changed at all.

 It’s a little disappointing, then, that the bonus features on this DVD set are merely passable.
 Some have been used before (“The Making of The Big Lebowksi” featurette on Disc Two was made around the time of the film’s initial release), and some are cute but ultimately pointless (the “interactive map” of filming locations is great for planning a Lebowski-themed roadtrip, but little else).
 The look of how the dream sequences were filmed is also remarkably short and uninteresting.